May half term Camps are 23rd-25th May for 8-11s and 27th-30th May 2020 for 11-16s

-Anyone older than 16 can come on the GBM Youth Camp.
+Anyone 16 or older can come on the GBM Youth Camp.
 Click on that tab for more details.

 If you have anyone who is a member of your church who could be encouraged to come as a helper for either or both camps (especially the 2nd camp) then please ask us for a staff application form (or download one below).
 It is useful for follow-up work to have someone who was there, and also particularly if you are sending any young or first time campers on the mini-camp, they may find it easier to cope if there is a familiar face nearby.